devxgaming/fivem-antidump/README.md

 end
 ```

-client.lua and added this at the end of your code
+added this at the end of your code in client.lua

 ```
 CreateThread(function() exports['your-resource-name']:LoadSuccess() end)